Roseville Transit Preferred Service Plan

 • Transfers to Local Routes 1, 2, 3, 4, 5, and 6.

-• Key Transfer Points: Foothills Blvd and Junction Blvd (Local Route 2), Douglas Blvd (Local Route 3).
+• Key Transfer Points: Foothills Blvd and Junction Blvd (Local Route 2), Douglas Blvd (Local Route 3) and Galleria.

 Arrow Zone 3: